Man arrested in bomb threat that led to airport evacuation - KESQ

 Addison was booked into jail in San Mateo County, where the airport is located.
 It was not immediately known if Addison has an attorney who can speak on his behalf.
 San Mateo County prosecutors did not immediately return an email seeking comment.

-The bomb threat was reported Friday night, and authorities discovered a suspicious package, San Francisco police said.
+The bomb threat was reported Friday night, and authorities discovered a suspicious package, authorities said.
 Investigators at the airport “deemed the item possibly incendiary.”

 The airport’s AirTrain and the Bay Area Rapid Transit trains were also suspended.
 Passenger drop-offs and pick-ups were limited to the airport’s domestic terminals.